ninjaframework/ninja/ninja-core/src/site/markdown/documentation/basic_concepts/super_dev_mode.md

 ### mainClass

 Allows you to set the main class that SuperDevMode will run.
-Defaults to Ninja default standalone class which is `ninja.standalone.NinjaJetty`.
+Defaults to Ninja default standalone class which is `NinjaJetty`.

 <pre class="prettyprint">
 mvn ninja:run -Dninja.mainClass="com.example.MyClass"